OGGM/oggm/docs/input-data.rst

 .. figure:: _static/relative_failing_glacier_area.png
     :width: 100%
     :align: left

+    Overall, calibrating with ERA5 using a precipitation factor of 1.6 results in much less errors than CRU with pf=2.5.
+    In addition, less errors occur for elevation bands and when using the match_geod_pergla option.

 A more detailed analysis about the type, amount and relative failing glacier area (in total and per RGI region) can be found in this `error analysis jupyter notebook <https://nbviewer.jupyter.org/urls/cluster.klima.uni-bremen.de/~lschuster/error_analysis/error_analysis_v1.ipynb?flush_cache=true>`_.